-Mineral Orders
+Mineral and Leasehold Location Orders

 Alaska Statute 38.05.185 requires the Commissioner of DNR to determine that mineral entry and location is incompatible with significant surface uses in order to close state-owned lands to mineral entry.
 This plan retains all existing mineral closing orders.
-However, additional mineral closing orders or leasehold location orders are not recommended since few conflicts should exist between mining and sensitive surface uses given the location of the mineral deposits and settlement areas.
-Most of the settlement areas are not located within or adjacent to the areas of principal mineral deposits.
+However, additional mineral closing orders are not recommended.
+A leasehold location order, which would affect newly designated settlement areas as well as existing settlement areas that are not now closed (2012) to mineral entry, is recommended, since there are areas where conflicts may exist between mining and sensitive surface uses given the location of the mineral deposits and settlement areas.
+Although most of the settlement areas are not located within or adjacent to the areas of principal mineral deposits in the Kantishna and the Parks Highway and West